citp/privacy-policy-historical/n/ne/new/newtonrunning.com.md

 Should you have any questions or concerns regarding this Privacy Policy, please contact us:

 Newton Running Company
-1919 14th Street
-Suite 100
+1300 Walnut St., Suite 100
 Boulder, CO 80302
 (877) 860-7695
 [motion@newtonrunning.com](mailto:motion@newtonrunning.com)

 ### PRIVACY POLICY UPDATES

 This Privacy Policy is subject to occasional revision, and if we make any substantial changes in the way we use your Personal Information, we will post an alert on this page.
 If you object to any such changes, you must cease using our Site.
-Continued use of our Site following notice of any such changes shall indicate your acknowledgement of such changes and agreement to be bound by the terms and conditions of such changes.
+Continued use of our Site following notice of any such changes shall indicate your acknowledgment of such changes and agreement to be bound by the terms and conditions of such changes.

 _Last Updated March 2007_